-- 77. In general, article 22 (3) EECC states that the competent authority may invite undertakings and public authorities to declare their intentions to deploy VHCNs&100Mbps.
+- 79. In general, article 22 (3) EECC states that the competent authority may invite undertakings and public authorities to declare their intentions to deploy VHCNs&100Mbps.
 The EECC does not define "undertakings" but "operators".
 According to Art.
 2 (29) EECC, "operator" means an undertaking providing or authorized to provide a public electronic communications network or an associated facility.
 Due to the omission of the reference to electronic communications network, BEREC is of the view that "undertakings" in Article 22 EECC addresses a broad range of entities.
 This means that all undertakings which are directly or indirectly involved in the expansion of broadband networks, including operators, should be seen as addressees for an invitation to declare their intention to deploy VHCNs&100Mbps.
-In particular, operators, civil engineering companies and utility network operators should have access to the procedures according to Article 22 (3) EECC. - 78.
-The same applies to public authorities.
-The targeted group for an invitation to declare an intention can be seen as wide and should not only include public authorities responsible directly for promoting broadband, but also municipalities and public broadband offices. - 79.
+In particular, operators, civil engineering companies and utility network operators should have access to the procedures according to Article 22 (3) EECC. - 80.
+The same applies to public authorities: all should be considered for the invitation.
+The targeted group for an invitation to declare an intention can be seen as wide and should not only include public authorities responsible directly for promoting broadband, but also all other public authorities, for example municipalities and public broadband offices. - 81.
 Approaching (some) undertakings and public authorities directly does not meet the requirements of objective, transparent and non-discriminatory procedures of Article 22 (4) EECC.
 It could be thought that, with a view to increased commitment and therefore potentially faster deployments of VHCNs, a direct approach to the group of addressees would be suitable.
 Nevertheless, this would increase the necessary effort to carry out procedures according to Article 22 (3) EECC, as all relevant undertakings and public authorities to potentially invest in the designated area must be identified and contacted directly by the competent body.
 The likelihood of overlooking investors increases all the more.
-Therefore, the invitations need to be subject to a public consultation.
+Therefore, the invitations need to take the form of a public consultation.

-- 80. To address the broad target group mentioned before, BEREC is of the view that any invitation to declare the intention to invest in VHCN networks should be made accessible on the competent authority's website or its related web portals.
-Moreover, BEREC also recommends that the area boundaries are published by the means described in paragraph 60.
+- 82. To address the broad target group mentioned before, BEREC is of the view that any invitation to declare the intention to invest in VHCN networks should be made accessible on the competent authority's website or its related web portals.
+Moreover, BEREC also recommends that the area boundaries are published by the means described in paragraph 62.
 If possible, it is useful to include the designated areas in the GIS containing the data collected according to Article 22 (1) EECC.
-Designated areas can be illustrated in the maps of the GIS and e.g. after clicking on a designated area the relevant meta data about the invitation procedure can be seen by the user. - 81.
+Designated areas can be illustrated in the maps of the GIS and e.g. after clicking on a designated area the relevant meta data about the invitation procedure can be seen by the user. - 83.
 Lastly, it should be clear when and over which period the invitation to declare an intention to invest in VHCNs should be published.
 The first and most important requirement to invite is to designate areas.
-After having designated areas the competent authority is free to start the invitation procedure.
+After having designated areas, the competent authority may start the invitation procedure.
+There should be a minimal two-week period between the publication of designated areas and the first invitation public consultation so that investors can evaluate the information and draw investment plans. - 84.
 After having started the procedure in accordance to recital 63 EECC, the parties who may declare their intention should have sufficient time to provide a thoroughly considered response.
-BEREC is of the view that a period of at least 30 days should be sufficient for potential investors to declare their intention.
+BEREC is of the view that a period of at least 60 days should be considered for potential investors to declare their intention.